eduardor626/eduardor626.github.io/_posts/2025-09-10-exponential-moving-average.md

 **Trade-offs: Responsiveness vs. Stability**

 In practice, tuning EMA is always about finding the sweet spot between  **responsiveness** and  **stability** .
-The “right” averaging time depends on your application — whether you need a steady signal or a system that reacts quickly to change.
+The “right” averaging time depends on your application — whether you need a system that reacts quickly to change or a steady signal.

 ### Conclusion: Two Tools In One 🛠️